buttermilk-crypto/unity/unity-encoding/README.md

  </td></tr>
  </table>

- Here is a list of the Unity-encoding constraints:
+ Here is a list of the Unity encoding constraints:

-  - The character encoding must be UTF-8.
+  - The character encoding is expected to be UTF-8.
   - The root production must be an array and cannot be of zero size.
   - In the array, the first position is always a String which must meet the same character constraints as those for XML element names.
   - The second position of the array may be an object.
 This is the only position in the array where an object may appear.